-Failure to attend classes or giving unofficial notification to the instructor does not constitute dropping or withdrawing from a course.
+Neither failure to attend classes nor giving unofficial notification to the instructor will constitute dropping or withdrawing from a course.
 Students who stop attending classes without dropping or officially withdrawing are assigned the letter grade earned by factoring a zero or F for any missing work.